CaelanWR/bls-employment-revisions-analysis/VISUALIZATIONS.md

 ![PAYNSA Revisions with Trend](output/01_paynsa_revisions_with_trend.png)

 First revisions (T+1, blue) and second revisions (T+2, orange) for each month.
-Typical revisions range ±50-60k jobs.
-COVID-era (2020-2021) shows extreme volatility with revisions exceeding ±600k.
+Typical revisions range ±50-60k jobs during stable periods.
+The data shows two distinct episodes of extreme volatility: 2013 with revisions reaching ~600k, and 2020-2023 with revisions ranging from -750k to +600k.
+The relatively stable 2015-2019 period between these episodes shows substantially smaller revisions.

 ### Chart 2: Cumulative Net Revisions